Pfern/ELB17S/NGS.md

 ### The FastQ file format

 Results of sanger sequencing are usually fasta files (obtained from processing chromatograms).
-Most high-throughput sequencing machines output [fastq files](https://en.wikipedia.org/wiki/FASTQ_format), the ìde factoî current standard in HTS.
+Most high-throughput sequencing machines output [fastq files](https://en.wikipedia.org/wiki/FASTQ_format), the ‚Äúde facto‚Äù current standard in HTS.
 Like fasta, fastq files are simply text files, but where each block of information (a sequenced DNA fragment, or read) in this format is encoded as 4 lines:

 	@read_identifier
 	read_sequence